Whether you have years of experience in education or are in search of your first teaching job your cover letter is an important tool.

 - Show your passion for education outside of the classroom.
 If you head up extra activities, chair committees, volunteer, or otherwise helped educate children outside of the classroom, write about your experiences.

-Cover Letter Sample For Teachers (.docx version)
+Cover Letter Sample For Teachers (MS Word version)

 Teacher Cover Letter Example (text version)